 So if you’ve been lagging on the core exercises, buck up!
 You may just find yourself with a new PR if you do so.

-Courtney Baird is senior editor of Inside Triathlon magazine.
+Courtney Baird is the former editor-in-chief of Inside Triathlon magazine.
 She ran Division 1 cross country and track and now competes in triathlons as an elite age-grouper.
-She can be reached by e-mail at email@example.com.